Daimon Hellstrom

 Daimon Hellstrom, also known as the Son of Satan and Hellstorm, is a fictional character appearing in American comic books published by Marvel Comics.

-Daimon made his live action debut in the Hulu television series Helstrom, played by Tom Austen.
+Daimon made his live action debut in the television series Helstrom, portrayed by Tom Austen.

 Publication history

-Encouraged by the success of the titles Ghost Rider and The Tomb of Dracula, both of which starred occult characters, Stan Lee proposed a series starring Satan, to be titled The Mark of Satan.
+Encouraged by the success of the titles Ghost Rider (vol. 2) and The Tomb of Dracula, both of which starred occult characters, Stan Lee proposed a series starring Satan, to be titled The Mark of Satan.
 Editor Roy Thomas had reservations about this idea and suggested a series focusing on the son of Satan instead (due to an oversight, "The Mark of Satan" is mentioned in a blurb in Ghost Rider (vol. 2) #1).
 According to Thomas, Lee approved of the idea, and Gary Friedrich and Herb Trimpe were assigned the task of designing the character.
 However, Trimpe denies this, claiming Friedrich alone designed Daimon Hellstrom and only brought him in as artist after the character was fully realized.
 Thomas has said he later realized that a 1960s fanzine character created by his friend Biljo White had looked very similar.
 Thomas recalled in 2001:

-The character Daimon Hellstrom first appeared in Ghost Rider #1–2 (Sept.
+The character Daimon Hellstrom first appeared in Ghost Rider (vol. 2) #1–2 (Sept.
 1973 – Oct.
 1973), then was spun off into a feature, "The Son of Satan", in Marvel Spotlight #12–24 (Oct.
 1973 – Oct.
 1975).
 During the "Son of Satan" run, Marvel Spotlight was a controversial series, with numerous readers writing to object to the depictions of Satanism and Wicca as being either inaccurate or furthering the cause of evil.
 Nonetheless, sales were strong, prompting Marvel to launch the character into his own series, The Son of Satan, written by John Warner.
 The character's success faded soon after the series launch, and The Son of Satan was cancelled with issue #7, though an unused fill-in was published as The Son of Satan #8 (Feb.
 1977).